-- 157 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 158 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (3DES) with 112bit or 168bit key size,
+FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard.

+The following additional specific security functionality is implemented in the TOE:

+• Triple Data Encryption Standard (TDES).